Skip to main content

 Low-dose Testosterone Cypionate is often prescribed for women to address symptoms like low libido, fatigue, and difficulty maintaining muscle mass.
 The dosage is significantly lower than that for men and is carefully calibrated to restore testosterone to healthy, youthful levels without causing masculinizing side effects.

 This is often combined with Progesterone, which is prescribed based on a woman’s menopausal status.
 Progesterone helps balance the effects of estrogen, supports sleep quality, and provides a calming effect.
 For women with a uterus, progesterone is essential for protecting the uterine lining when any form of estrogen therapy is used.
-The Endocrine Society provides clear guidelines emphasizing that for most healthy, symptomatic women under 60 or within 10 years of menopause, the benefits of can outweigh the risks.
+The Endocrine Society provides clear guidelines emphasizing that for most healthy, symptomatic women under 60 or within 10 years of menopause, the benefits of hormone therapy can outweigh the risks.

 Effective hormonal therapy requires ongoing monitoring of key biological markers to ensure both safety and optimal results.